andreashih/andrea.blog/_posts/2020-08-10-how-i-take-back-my-instagram-account.md

 ---

 It was an ordinary night.
 Like any other typical night after I came back to my dorm.
 Even though I was exhausted and really needed a cold shower, I'd lie on my mattress, hold my phone in hand, and swipe instagram page for thirty minutes or so.
 After checking friends' stories and posts, I clicked on the magnifying glass icon to find something interesting.
 All of a sudden, it struck me that I was not happy with it anymore.
 All I got from scrolling was emptiness.
-I got jealous seeing people enjoying vacation.
+I was jealous of people enjoying vacations.
 I even criticised myself seeing pictures of beautiful girls.
 The worst thing was that I had wasted a bunch of time that I could have read a book, worked on a project, or simply got a good night's sleep.

 &nbsp;